rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/pipelines/_index.md

 1. Click on **Configure Repositories**.

 1. A list of repositories are displayed.
-The list of repositories displayed are based on the [user that set up the version control provider]({{< baseurl >}}/rancher/v2.x/en/project-admin/tools/pipelines/#version-control-providers).
+If you are configuring repositories the first time, click on **Authorize & Fetch Your Own Repositories** to fetch your repository list.

 1. For each repository that you want to set up a pipeline, click on **Enable**.